MrSinho/vulkan-virtual-outputs/README.md

 ![](./docs/media/gradient.png)

 What it does right now?
-Streaming images through http requests and web socket
+Streaming images through http requests and web socket.
+No vulkan implementation yet!

 ## Overview